Afghanistan Projects

 Past Projects

-The Foundation provided technical assistance to SOLA.
-It is now a corporation and has completed its application for 501c3 status in the United States.
-SOLA provides vocational and educational support services to returning Afghan exchange students and those who wish to come to the US for educational opportunities.
+The Foundation provided technical assistance to SOLA - School of Leadership, Afghanistan.
+It is now a corporation with not-for-profit, 501c3 status in the United States.
+SOLA provides a secure place of learning in a private school setting for girls in Kabul and supports those who wish to come to the US for educational opportunities.
+For more about SOLA visit its website at SOLA.

 The Foundation was contacted by physicians and other medical staff serving in the US military at Bagram who treated Razia, a young child who was seriously injured during a conflict between insurgents and US troops.
 The Foundation transferred all donations to those responsible for her care according to instructions it received.